parthabiswas1/UCBerkeley-project-Comparing-Classifiers-for-Bank-Marketing-Campaign/README.md

 I did not want to drop missing data. rows and reduce the scope of the dataset.
 I wanted to understand if missing data is acutally meaningful.
 Is data missing becaue of a reason ?
 <img width="590" height="528" alt="Screenshot 2025-11-09 at 11 46 32 PM" src="https://github.com/user-attachments/assets/77592f39-18a0-4a26-9671-be035850d086" />

+Notes The negative correaltions mean that if no previous contact result (poutcome is missing) prospect is less likly to create a FD When pday is missing (never contacted before) prospect is even less liker to create FD
 ## Obsevations

 ### Baseline Model